guidefari/here_hugo/content/note/caap.md

 Regularly interview, poll, & survey your developers in order to find pain points & desired features in their development workflow.
 Make sure to actually action out stuff based off the feedback if you don’t want to see engagement fizzle.

+# Feedback loops from machines

+Similar to regression testing your product, your codebase can be given the same treatment.

+The general idea here is to establish an acceptable quality threshold, & use static analysis to keep your code quality above desired thresholds at all times.

+Here's how I like to build code quality feedback loops into my workflow:

+- Github actions on push/PR to main
+  - Lint check
+  - Type checks - does it compile?
+- Notifications on mobile, that way any problem is surfaced early

 # Documentation

 - Architecture
 - How to fix common issues

+How I like to do it:

+- Keeping `.md` files in the codebase
+- Following the high cohesion folder structure, I like to have these markdown files closet to where they're relevant.

+> Documentation and self-service tooling are products, and they thrive under the same regime: sit down with some teams and watch them follow your instructions, then improve them.

+# Get the boring stuff right

+- Cohesive folder structure

 # Onboarding